ministryofjustice/care-arrangement-plan/README.md

 ## Known issues

-- i18n is not configured correctly for use in express requests
-  > When we use i18n in the express requests, the language context is not correctly used.
-  >
-  > We need to do: request.('safetyCheck.title') instead of i18n.('notSafe.title')
 - Days of the week are not translated in answers
   > In the check answers, pdf, and share pages, the days of the week are not translated
 - Continue behaviour does not always make sense